The Best Sleepover in the World

 The Best Sleepover in the World is a children's novel written by Jacqueline Wilson and illustrated by Rachael Dean.
 It is a sequel to Wilson's 2001 novel Sleepovers and it was released on 17 August 2023, published by Puffin Books.
 In the story, Daisy is excluded from a sleepover that her friends are invited to by Chloe.
 Meanwhile, Daisy's sister, Lily, communicates to Daisy that she wants a sleepover of her own.

 Wilson wrote the sequel after realising how popular the 2001 novel was.
 Wilson included the augmentative and alternative communication language Makaton in the novel in order to illustrate how Lily, who is disabled and non-verbal, communicates in comparison to Sleepovers.
 Wilson worked with Disability Rights UK to ensure that Lily's story was told well.
 To celebrate the novel's release, four libraries in Hampshire held their own "Best Sleepover in the World" events.
 The novel has received generally good reviews, with Wilson's writing and Dean's illustrations being praised.
+A third novel in the series, The Seaside Sleepover, was released in 2025.

 Synopsis

 Set a few months following the events of Sleepovers, Daisy's enemy, Chloe, invites Daisy's friends (Amy, Bella and Emily) to her sleepover, but excludes Daisy.
-Meanwhile, Daisy's non-verbal sister, Lily, is learning Makaton and signs to Daisy that she wants a sleepover, so their family and Daisy's friends try to make Lily's party the best sleepover possible.
+Meanwhile, Daisy's non-verbal sister, Lily, is learning Makaton and signs to Daisy that she wants to have a sleepover of her own, so their family and Daisy try to make Lily's party the best sleepover possible.
+Amy and Bella end up going to Chloe's sleepover whilst Emily goes to Lily's.
+Daisy, Lily and Emily enjoy their sleepover, whilst Bella and Amy comment that Chloe's was not as good as they thought it would be.